andreagorsche/tablebooking/Testing.md

 # Testing
 ## Manual Testing
 With every sprint manual tests of the intendent funcitonalities and design features were done.
-These tests were documented in test cases stated below.
+The tests were based on acceptance criteria directly derived from the user stories.
+For documentation an excel sheet was used addressing each user story with according acceptance criteria, tasks and bug fixes.

 ### Test Cases
 To test the **login and registration** functionalities, the following test cases were tested: